Rihalle Kaafi

 5. Applicatives are placed directly before the verb stem, except are intercalated between imperative prefix vowels and the remainder of the verb stem.

-1. su- creates a locative verb out of a verb, with the extra argument being the locative argument.
+1. si- creates a locative verb out of a verb, with the extra argument being the locative argument.
 The direct object can be omitted, but the locative argument is obligatory.
 Note that such locative verbs can be passivized, with the locative argument being promoted to the subject.

 2. qi- creates a comitative verb out of a verb, with the extra argument being the comitative argument.
 If the comitative argument is omitted, a reflexive comitative argument is implied.
 Note that when such comitative verbs are passivized the direct object is promoted to the subject.